tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 - the power of pause: pausing after someone's answered a question or said something (for dramatic effect) to encourage them to draw upon their subconscious mind and bring deeper thoughts/feelings to the conversation.
 - Identify our own beliefs and values
 - "Our minds are what created fear, and our mind is the only thing that can smash through it."
 - Ask yourself: 'Do I want to change this?
-Why do I want to change this?'
-What stands to happen if I don't change this?
+Why do I want to change this?
 What stands to happen if I don't change this?'
 - accepting that something is going to happen and that the only thing we can control is how we choose to respond is where EI comes in.

 # Empathy